 Finally, keep in mind that carnitine may enhance fat loss and weight loss for some people, but it should be used in combination with a healthy diet and active lifestyle to see the most results.

-- L-carnitine is an amino acid that works by transporting fatty acids to the mitochondria where they can be broken down into fuel.
+- What is L-carnitine?
+Carnitine is an amino acid that works by transporting fatty acids to the mitochondria where they can be broken down into fuel.

 - This amino acid is produced in the body and is also found in small amounts in certain types of food, like animal products.